LEVEL Flight Delay and Cancellation Compensation

 LEVEL Flight Cancellation Compensation

-The European Union has regulations to protect you if your flight gets cancelled.
+The European Union has laws to assist you if your flight is cancelled.
 Here’s the important information:

 Advance NoticeRe-routing Requirements